Kigha87/Analyzing-Spotify-Performance-Data/README.md

 # Analyzing-Spotify-Performance-Data-Project

-Analyzing Spotify's performance using Tableau dashboards for Strategy, Revenue, and Operations teams.
+Analyzing Spotify's performance using Tableau dashboards for User growth and strategy, Revenue, and Operational stakeholders.

 ## Table of Contents
 - [About the Project](#about-the-project)